 - You can eliminate TLS alerts in your browser, and the need to create TLS exceptions.

-- Where web pages load TLS-protected items from other domains, you can ensure that these are properly loaded by the browser, without the need to first manually accept the proxy's TLS certificate for each referenced domain.
+- Where web pages load TLS-protected items from other domains, you can make sure that these are properly loaded by the browser, without manually accepting the proxy's TLS certificate for each referenced domain.

 - You can work with thick client applications that refuse to connect to the server if an invalid TLS certificate is received.